WEBZCC/univention-corporate-server/doc/manual/software/package-maintenance-policy.rst

 computer and domain management can be used to specify a point at which the following steps should be performed:

--  Check for available release updates to be installed (see :ref:`computers-softwaremanagement-releasepolicy`) and, if applicable, installation.
+* Check for available release updates to be installed (see :ref:`computers-softwaremanagement-releasepolicy`) and, if applicable, installation.

--  Installation/uninstallation of package lists (see :ref:`computers-softwaremanagement-packagelists`)
+* Installation/uninstallation of package lists (see
+  :ref:`computers-softwaremanagement-packagelists`)

--  Installation of available errata updates
+* Installation of available errata updates

 Alternatively, the updates can also be performed when the system is booting or shut down.

-.. list-table:: 'General' tab
+.. list-table:: *General* tab
    :header-rows: 1

    * - Attribute